phetsims/mean-share-and-balance/doc/model.md

 ### Candy Bars

-The candy bars in the notepad representation can be dragged from one plate to another allowing users to evenly distribute candy bars across the plates.
-Since the candy bars cannot be broken into pieces this screen allows users to interact with a remainder.
+The candy bars in the notepad representation can be dragged from one plate to another, allowing users to evenly distribute candy bars across the plates.
+Since the candy bars cannot be broken into pieces, this screen allows users to interact with a remainder.

 As candy bars are added or removed from the table representations the notepad representation will update accordingly.
 If